pgalko/BambooAI/README.md

 ## Supported vendors/models

-The library supports use of various open source or proprietary models, either via API or localy.
+The library is vendoe agnistic and supports use of various open source or proprietary models, either via API or localy.

 **API:**
 - OpenAI - All models